 Bound by their Israeli roots, pianist Alon Goldstein, cellist Amit Peled, and clarinetist Alex Fiterstein formed the Goldstein-Peled-Fiterstein Trio in 2005.
 Today, the ensemble’s performances reflect both the special gifts and originality of the three artists as soloists as well as their marvelous sense of ensemble and love of chamber music.

-Performances in recent and upcoming seasons include appearances at the Interlochen Center for the Arts in Michigan, Peoples’ Symphony Concerts in New York, the University of Chicago, Philadelphia Chamber Music Society, New Orleans Friends of Chamber Music, Concerts International, Dame Myra Hess Memorial Concerts, the Schubert Club International Artist Series in St. Paul, Pro Musica Joplin, the Saint Cloud Chamber Music Society, and at the Rose Theatre in Lincoln Center.
+Performances in recent and upcoming seasons include appearances at the Rockefeller Concerts and Peoples’ Symphony Concerts in New York, the University of Chicago, Philadelphia Chamber Music Society, Interlochen Center for the Arts in Michigan, New Orleans Friends of Chamber Music, Chamber Music in Yellow Springs, Dame Myra Hess Memorial Concerts, the Schubert Club International Artist Series in St. Paul, and at the Rose Theatre in Lincoln Center.
 The New York Times praised the ensemble for displaying “the kind of spotless technique that keeps the attention focused on the score rather than the vagaries of the performance.”

 Alon Goldstein, pianist, is admired for his musical intelligence and dynamic personality.
-Mr. Goldstein’s artistic vision and innovative programming have made him a favorite with audiences and critics alike throughout the United States, Europe, South America and Israel.
+Mr. Goldstein’s artistic vision and innovative programming have made him a favorite with audiences and critics alike throughout the United States, Europe, South America, and Israel.
 He has been hailed across the country as a superb artist and exciting soloist with such orchestras as Philadelphia, St. Louis, Los Angeles, San Francisco and many others.
-Mr. Goldstein’s past appearances include a Mozart Concerto at Carnegie Hall, the Indianapolis Symphony's Prokofiev festival, with the Chicago Symphony at Ravinia, performances with the London Philharmonic Orchestra, and playing with the Orchestre Philharmonique de Radio France.
+Mr. Goldstein’s past appearances include performances at Carnegie Hall, with the Chicago Symphony at Ravinia, on the Indianapolis Symphony's Prokofiev festival, as well as international engagements with the London Philharmonic Orchestra, and the Orchestre Philharmonique de Radio France.
 He has appeared at the Gilmore, Tanglewood, Ravinia, Marlboro, and Seattle festivals in the United States.
-Internationally he has performed at Prussia Cove, the Verbier Festival, and Klavier Festival in Rühr.
-Over the past year, Mr. Goldstein has recorded three new CDs on the Naxos label.
+Internationally, he has performed at Prussia Cove, the Verbier Festival, and Klavier Festival in Rühr.
+Within the past two seasons, Mr. Goldstein has recorded three new CDs on the Naxos label.